Zoovio-app/zoovio/README.md

 ## [ZooVio: Slide Deck](https://docs.google.com/presentation/d/16satWpf_DKNiWnEDR33i76iHsiQ7J8w95zqt6KUyY20/edit?usp=sharing "ZooVio Slidedeck")

-### ZooVio is a Full-Stack Web Application where users can keep track of their pets' daily activites as well as searching for local vetenarians and pet shops amonsgt other things.
-Users can utilize the calander feature where they can view the dates upcoming activites and color differentiate it by pet.
-Users can in app message and video chat with vetenarians as well.
+### ZooVio is a Full-Stack Web Application where users can keep track of their pets' daily activities as well as searching for local veterinarians and pet shops amongst other things.
+Users can utilize the calendar feature where they can view the dates upcoming activities and color differentiate it by pet.
+Users can in app message and video chat with veterinarians as well.
 This app is best viewed on Web as it is not completely responsive.

 ### ZooVio: Landing Page
 <img width="850" alt="landingpage" src="https://user-images.githubusercontent.com/55670281/106684418-70fb1380-6594-11eb-8198-b2a628f0c212.png">